roman-milk/roman-milk.github.io/teacher-undressed.md

   A finger automatically went behind her, grazing her bare bottom, on its way to pull the panties from between her cheeks.
 Her hand was whipped back and she leaned heavily on William's desk.
 She shivered in fright, and closed her eyes tight.
 She wondered what she was doing in class, blatantly adjusting her panties.

   'It's alright Vicky, try to relax.
 Remember what I told you last night.
 Take a deep breath.
 Just follow Miss Grant's lead, follow your instructions, and you will be alright.
 Miss Grant will show you the way, and I'm here to help you, just remember that, and you'll do just fine,' William reassured her.
-Report_Story #2